There is a long-standing debate over breastfeeding vs formula, and it will probably always be this way.

 Breast milk contains immunities that you, as a mom, have acquired over time.

 Not only that, breast milk has a lot of properties that can help with cradle cap, baby acne, rashes, teething, and even eye infections.

 Breast milk is also easier on sensitive tummies, and won’t cause your baby to have as much gas (depending on what you eat).

 Breast milk is Free

-Another perk of breastfeeding and breast milk in particular, is that it is free (well…almost-time is money)!
+Another perk of breastfeeding is that its free (well…almost-time is money)!

 Bond with Baby

 Breastfeeding also helps you bond with baby in a way no one else can.